Daily readings

 Wednesday, April 1, 2026

 Wednesday of Holy Week.
 Holy Week.
-A clean reading layout for church, prayer, or preparation.
+Read the day's readings in one place for prayer, preparation, or quiet reflection.

 CelebrationWednesday of Holy Week